kvinstuard/Antiforgery_and_fingerprints/README.md

 # Deepfakes Hybrid Defense
 This project is an hybrid aproach to defend agains deepfakes, using the implementation of two methods to defend agains deepfake manipulations:
-- Artificial fingerprints: embed a fingerprint into an image in order to know where the images comes from
+- Artificial fingerprints: embed a fingerprint into an image in order to know where the images comes from.
+The implementation can be found at [ArtificialGANFingerprints](https://github.com/ningyu1991/ArtificialGANFingerprints/).

-- Antiforgery: embed an invisible disruption into an image to disturb the generator model of deepfakes
+- Antiforgery: embed an invisible disruption into an image to disturb the generator model of deepfakes.
+The implementation can be found at [AntiForgery](https://github.com/AbstractTeen/AntiForgery).

 ## Prerequisites
 This project was modified to run on CPU